Meaning of Semi-Strong Form of Market Efficiency

-A semi-strong form of market efficiency is a reflection of price and volume variations in response to any specific information.
+A semi-strong form of market efficiency reflects price and volume variations in response to any specific information.
 A quick change in the pricing and trade volumes on the basis of new information indicates the presence of a semi-strong form of market efficiency.
-New information can relate to a number of events such as a change in the management and control of the company, dividends, and bonus issues, merger or acquisition by another company, change in rules and regulations, government change, legal changes, etc.
+New information can relate to a number of events such as a change in the management and control of the company, dividends and bonus issues, merger or acquisition by another company, change in rules and regulations, government change, legal changes, etc.

 A bigger retail-chain giant starts showing interest in the above company.
 Mr. A immediately increases his stock holding in the company with the expectation of substantial appreciation of the company’s stock price in case of an acquisition.
-Very soon, the acquisition does happen and the stock prices shoot up by over 35%.
+The acquisition happens very soon, and the stock prices shoot up by over 35%.

 Mr. A decides to hold the stock with the hope of further appreciation of the stock value of the company.
 But the market has a semi-strong form of efficiency.
-There is a limit to increase in the market price of the stock and it is non-sustainable.
+There is a limit to an increase in the stock’s market price, and it is non-sustainable.
 The overall market immediately absorbs the news of the company’s acquisition.
-The price of the stock again falls back to its average levels and any chances of making extraordinary gains are over.
+The price of the stock again falls back to its average levels, and any chances of making extraordinary gains are over.

 Mr. A is surprised as the stock price gets back to its fair market value or its average price.
 He misses out on the opportunity of selling the stock at a high price and making a quick short-term profit from the situation.
 Therefore, even a thorough technical and fundamental analysis coupled with advance information about the likely acquisition could not help Mr. A to reap extraordinary profits from the investment in the long run.
 A semi-strong form of market efficiency immediately wipes out such chances and brings back the price at market median levels.